 The weather is very unpredictable and it’s difficult to foresee.
 We recommend to always dress in layers as it is more easier to add on of take off while passing though the various microclimates.

 In general, if you excerise regularly and spend a couple of days in Cusco or the Sacred Valley, you will be able to acclimate normally.
 It usually take between 24 hours to 1 day.
+Always consult your doctor before any international travel.

 The recommended remedies for altitude sickness is WATER, COCA TEA and OXYGEN, IF NEEDED.
 Our guides are trained to treat you for Altitude Sickness.